-Before the first day of class on June 2nd: Students should read and review pages 1-98 (Preface, Ch.
-1 and Ch.
-2) of the OpenStax University Physics Vol. 1 before class the first day.
+Before the first day of class on July 7th: Students should read and review Openstax University Physics Vol. 2: Chapter 5 and review vectors, scalar product and vector product before class the first day (Openstax University Physics Vol. 1: Ch.
+2).
 The concepts used in calculus and vector algebra are extremely important to understanding the material in class, and students should have a firm grasp of these concepts before class begins.